Sailor Moon and all the images you see in this recap are owned by Toei Animation and licensed by Viz Media

 This Romantic Cruise plan doesn’t seem to be all that different from Jadeite’s last scheme where he just locked a bunch of people into a plastic castle, only this might be a bit more obvious considering she just plans on kidnapping people on a boat.
-Maybe they’re get enough energy on their maiden journey, because I certainly doubt Thetis will get docking permits a second time after all her passengers disappear.
-The first trip by the way is already a smashing success because tickets sold out quicker than a Yeezus concert with Jesus as the opening act.
-One of the unlucky ladies looking for love on the high seas is Usagi who’s hoping to either scalp her way onto the ship (figuratively but I wouldn’t discount literally), or win two tickets in a lottery.
+Maybe they’ll get enough energy on their maiden journey because I certainly doubt Thetis will get docking permits a second time after all her passengers disappear.
+The first trip is already a smashing success because tickets sold out quicker than a Yeezus concert with Jesus as the opening act, and one of the unlucky ladies looking for love on the high seas is Usagi who’s hoping to either scalp her way onto the ship (figuratively but I wouldn’t discount literally), or win two tickets in a lottery.

 I’m sorry, what?

 We cut to the night of the cruise where the lucky few who got tickets are boarding the ship, and those scorned by their friends (namely Usagi) are trying to find a way on board.
-Usagi uses her magic transformation pen to turn herself into a photographer (okay, so she’s learned how to abuse SOME of her Moon Powers), but then sneaks on the ship anyway through a very obvious yet completely unsupervised docking bay.
-Luna by the way is kvetching the entire time and wishing in vain she had the power to keep Usagi under control while being dragged along for whatever felonies she’s committing at the moment.
+Usagi uses her magic transformation pen to turn herself into a photographer (okay, so she’s learned how to abuse SOME of her Moon Powers), but then sneaks on the ship anyway through a very obvious yet completely unsupervised docking bay with; all the while Luna is kvetching and wishing in vain she had the power to keep Usagi under control while being dragged along for whatever felonies she’s committing at the moment.
 All I’m saying is the claws worked at least once so she should at least try them again!
-Jadeite by the way is on board as the Captain with Thetis as the First Mate and we find out that the luxury ship in question is actually an old tanker riddled with rust and tetanus that Thetis has… magic-ized into looking like an enchanting seafaring vessel.
+Jadeite is on board as well as the Captain with Thetis as the First Mate and we find out that the luxury ship in question is actually an old tanker riddled with rust and tetanus that Thetis has… magic-ized into looking like an enchanting seafaring vessel.

 While Rei and Ami are having a disappointing evening, Usagi is continuing her mission to get the Captain’s number before the night is over which isn’t going as well as she thinks it is.
 Neither one is aware of the other’s identity, though Luna and Jadeite are getting some bad vibes over all of this, and it’s clear that Jadeite isn’t interested in this very clingy high schooler pretending to be an adult.